Treating the Most Common Child’s Fracture:

 - Buckle fracture also known as a compression fracture occurs when a bone is “buckled” to one side but does not crack.

 - Greenstick fracture happens when a bone bends but does not completely shatter, similar to how a short green limb from a tree may bend but not fracture.

-- Growth plate fracture occurs when there is a break in a developing bone, this is referred to as a growth plate fracture.
+- Growth plate fractures happen when breaks occur in a developing bone, this refers to as a growth plate fracture.

-An exam and diagnostic tests are used by your child’s healthcare practitioner to determine the diagnosis.
-During the examination, you will be questioned about your child’s medical history as well as how the injury occurred.
+An exam and certain tests get used by your child’s doctor to determine the exact diagnosis.
+During the examination, the parent will answer questions about your child’s medical history as well as how the injury occurred.

 Open (complex) Fracture:

-An open fracture is a life-threatening situation.
+An open fracture becomes a life-threatening situation.
 This is the point at which the bone bursts through the skin.
-Or when there is a deep incision in the skin that exposes the bone.
-The objective of therapy is to alleviate discomfort, promote bone healing, and minimize complications so that your kid can resume normal use of the broken region.
+Or when a deep incision in the skin exposes the bone.
+The objective of treatment is to alleviate pain and discomfort, promote bone healing, and minimize complications so that your kid can resume normal use of the broken region.
 Treatment options may include:

 - Splint or cast.
 This stabilizes the damaged bone as it heals.